repco-org/repco/README.md

 Repco is organized as a monorepro.
 In the individual packages a TypeDoc documentation can be generated with `yarn docs`.
 Most and most important functions, types, interfaces etc. are provided with appropriate comments.
 Each package usually contains a README.md with a short description.
 Additionally in each package a diagram folder can be created which contains a visualization of classes or processes.

-The documentation is available at [/doc]
+The documentation is available at `yarn docs`

 # Contribution